 List organizations, cooperators, consultants, or other key individuals, in addition to those listed in Section I, who will contribute to the project.
-This may include, but is not limited to, land grant or other universities, State or national livestock, wildlife, sporting groups, or conservation organizations with direct and significant interest in the control of CWD or a Federal agency.
+This may include, but is not limited to, land grant or other universities, State or national livestock, wildlife, sporting groups, or conservation organizations with direct and significant interest in the control of CWD; or a Federal agency.
 A letter of collaboration from each contributor should be uploaded separately from the project proposal Work Plan as attachments.
+Add additional rows as needed.